Four Cornerstones of Educational Philosophy

 Franklin University students are diverse in many respects, including work and life experience.
 Working adults can find a traditional full-time academic schedule to be restrictive, and therefore their needs are different from those of a traditional student.

-With over 85% of graduate and 75% of undergraduate students working full-time while attending Franklin, the institution demonstrates its ability to respond and adapt to real-world needs by making the attainment of bachelor’s and master’s degrees possible for anyone so motivated.
+Because many of the students at Franklin work full time, the institution demonstrates its ability to respond and adapt to real-world needs by making the attainment of bachelor’s and master’s degrees possible for anyone so motivated.

 Busy working adults need and expect convenient, efficient, and friendly services as they relate to their educational experiences.
 Keeping the needs of students at the forefront of Franklin’s operations is reflected in the following strategic objectives: